Hello everyone and welcome to the Meet the Locals series on Lost in Switzerland. In this episode, I’m talking to another friend from university.

 It’s the perfect place to take a break from the busy Bahnhofstrasse or the madness at the train station.

-Another beautiful place is the Rosenhof in Bern.
+Another beautiful place is the Rosengarten in Bern.
 This park is only a 10-minute walk uphill from the old town.
 The view from up there is amazing.
-I love overlooking the old town and the Aare river, which flows around the historic part of our capital city.
+I love overlooking the old town and the River Aare, which flows around the historic part of our capital city.

 Facing the other way, you can see the stunning Bernese Alps with its snow-capped mountains in the distance.

 Beside the views, the park is also a great spot to take a break.
 Sit down on a bench, take a nap in the grass or enjoy your picnic after your free walking tour.

 And if you’re there during summer, don’t forget your swimsuit.
 It’ll be one of your highlights to hop in the cold river and float downstream.
 Bring a plastic bag so you can carry your clothes along on this floating adventure.
 Once you get out the chilly Aare, you’ll be happy to be able to put on dry clothes.